xpipe-io/xpipe/FAQ.md

 For this approach to work however, you need to have the required tools installed.

-For example, if you want to connect to a remote system via SSH with X-Pipe, you need to have an `SSH` client installed and added to your PATH.
+For example, if you want to connect to a remote system via SSH with X-Pipe, you need to have an `ssh` client installed and added to your PATH.
 The exact vendor and version of this `ssh` command-line tool doesn't matter as long as the standard options are supported.